-However, the financial services sector has demonstrated a trio of traits that are attractive for long/short investing.
-These three key ingredients are breadth, dispersion, and low intrasector correlations.
+However, the financial services sector has demonstrated a trio of traits that are attractive for long/short investing—breadth, dispersion, and low intrasector correlations.
 Still, we believe these traits alone don’t necessarily translate into a compelling investment case: In our view, manager skill is a fourth critical ingredient for pursuing sustained investment success in the sector.
-Given its complexity, investing in the financial services sector can be a graveyard for generalist investors, but that same complexity can create fertile ground for specialists who have spent their careers deepening their industry expertise.
+Given its complexity, investing in the financial services sector can be a graveyard for generalist investors, but that same complexity can create fertile ground for specialists who've spent their careers deepening their industry expertise.

-Since the GFC, many long/short sector strategies have trailed the generally rising broader market.
-However, we think there are good reasons to believe we’re transitioning to a regime better suited for long/short investing across sectors, particularly in financial services.
+Since the GFC, many long/short sector strategies have trailed the generally rising broader market, but we think there are good reasons to believe we’re transitioning to a regime better suited for long/short investing across sectors, particularly in financial services.
 In the United States, for example, among President Trump’s policy initiatives, a less burdensome regulatory environment may have the greatest potential impact on financial services stocks.

 Key ingredients for investing in financial services

 Of the four key elements that make a sector ripe for stock selection, three of these—ample breadth, high dispersion, and low correlation—center on market conditions.

 1 Breadth—For any given level of manager skill, the larger the number of opportunities for the manager, the higher the expected information ratio, or IR—the ratio of portfolio returns over a benchmark index to the volatility of those returns.
 Globally, there are more than 6,500 financial services stocks and real estate investment trusts.1 The sector has a significant amount of breadth, offering plenty of latitude to pick stocks to capitalize on potential opportunities.